Gareth Bale Profile

 Closer to home for him, Bale gave Â£15,000 for Christmas Hampers in Swansea, Wales, in October 2020.

 Bale is famous for his professional relationship with agent Jonathan Barnett, who was also the agent of Ashley Cole during his time at Chelsea and Arsenal.

 Bale is also a keen golfer with a handicap of 3 or 4.
 He has a replica of the 17th hole at TPC at Sawgrass in his back garden.

-Forbes lists Bale as the eighth highest paid footballer in the world in 2020.
-His $23million salary is said to be supplemented by $6million in endorsements, from the likes of Adidas, EA Sports and Lucozade.
+Forbes lists Bale as the eighth highest paid soccer player in the world in 2020.
+His $23million salary is said to be supplemented by $6million in endorsements from the likes of Adidas, EA Sports and Lucozade.